 While employment is critical to attaining a stronger economic future for American workers, the development of financial capability strategies related to personal savings, managing credit, and budgeting are also critical for sustaining financial security.
-This security helps individuals achieve employment outcomes.
-The following resources can help the American Job Center leverage partnerships and resources to facilitate access to financial capability services for customers with a disability.
+This helps individuals achieve good employment outcomes.
+The following list posts resources to facilitate access to financial capability strategies for customers with a disability.

 - Integrating Financial Education Programs into American Job Centers and Community-Based Organizations - This toolkit can serve as a guide to understanding financial education, identifying financial education programs for consideration, providing tips and tools on how to embed financial education into existing workforce development programs, and will provide additional resources to support continued learning.